novustch/Meme-AI-Agent/README.md

 ## Funding

-If you wanna give back any tokens or donations to the OSS community -- The Public Solana Agent Kit Treasury Address:
+If you wanna give back any tokens or donations to the OSS community -- The Public JLB AI Agents Treasury Address:

 ## Security